zen-mod/ZEN/docs/modules_list.md

 !> Caution should be used when using a large area with a high mine density.

+## Create Teleporter

+Creates a teleport location at the attached object or newly created flagpole object if not attached.
+Players can use the "Teleport" action on any teleporter objects to teleport between them.
+When used on a vehicle, players will first be teleported into an empty seat if possible.

 ## Damage Buildings

 Sets the damaged state of the nearest building to the module or all buildings within the given radius, depending on the selected mode.